pp4rs/2020-uzh-installation-guide/docs/python.md

 Press `Return` until you reach the end, and type 'yes'.

-### Making Anaconda Python Accessible from the Terminal.
+### Making Anaconda Python Accessible from the Terminal

 By default, Mac uses a default install of Python inside the terminal.
 We want to change that.